bijoutrouvaille/vim-scavenger/README.md

     let g:scavenger_exclude = []

+The `g:scavenger_map` is a hash of which the key is a comma-separated list of patterns to match the file to be edited, and the value an array of glob patterns to be used in addition to the `g:scavenger_patterns`.
+The latter having been described, here is the syntax for the keys:

+- Files can be included by either an extension or the filetype
+- Files can be excluded the same way by prefixing a bang (!) to one of the above
+- If there is no extension, as in a shell script, the parser will understand an empty pattern
+- '\*' Matches all types, and is compatible with !.
+- Items to the right shadow those stated previously

+Example:

+    let g:scavenger_map = {
+        \'sh,pl,!' : '*shell.vim' " would include files test.sh, test.pl, but not test
+        \'vim,!vim,vim' : 'vim.vim' " would apply any vim.vim to test.vim
+        \'*' : 'myrc.vim' " would apply any myrc.vim to any file edited
+        \}

 If set to 1 the autocmd for :Scavange will not be defined, leaving you to customize this behavior at your own discretion:

     g:scavenger_manual_only = 0